-With respect to students, it is the Board's policy that they are required to rely on their own knowledge, skills, and resources when completing school work.
-In order to ensure the integrity of the educational process and to promote fair and equal opportunities for all students, except as outlined below, students are prohibited from using AI/NLP tools to complete school work.
-The use of AI/NLP tools without the express permission/consent of a teacher is considered to undermine the learning and problem solving skills that are essential to students' academic success and that the staff is tasked to develop in each student.
-Consequently, students are encouraged to develop their own knowledge, skills, and understanding of course material rather than relying solely on AI/NLP tools, and they are expected to ask their teachers when they have questions and/or need assistance.
-Students' unauthorized use of AI/NLP tools is considered a form of plagiarism and any student found using such tools without permission or in a prohibited manner will be disciplined in accordance with the Student Code of Conduct.
+Students are required to rely on their own knowledge, skills, and resources when completing school work.
+In order to ensure the integrity of the educational process and to promote fair and equal opportunities for all students, except as outlined below, the use of Artificial Intelligence (AI) and Natural Language Processing (NLP) tools (collectively, "AI/NLP tools") is strictly prohibited for the completion of school work.
+The use of AI/NLP tools, without the express permission/consent of a teacher, undermines the learning and problem solving skills that are essential to academic success and that the staff is tasked to develop in each student.
+Students are encouraged to develop their own knowledge, skills, and understanding of course material rather than relying solely on AI/NLP tools and they should ask their teachers when they have questions and/or need assistance.
+Unauthorized use of AI/NLP tools is considered a form of plagiarism and any student found using these tools without permission or in a prohibited manner will be disciplined in accordance with the Student Code of Conduct.

-Notwithstanding the preceding, students are allowed to use AI/NLP tools in the school setting if they receive prior permission/consent from their teacher, so long as they use the AI/NLP tools in an ethical and responsible manner.
+Notwithstanding the preceding, students can use AI/NLP tools in the school setting if they receive prior permission/consent from their teacher, so long as they use the AI/NLP tools in an ethical and responsible manner.
 Teachers have the discretion to authorize students to use AI/NLP tools for the following uses:

 - A. Research assistance: AI/NLP tools can be used to help students quickly and efficiently search for and find relevant information for their school projects and assignments. - B. Data Analysis: AI/NLP tools can be used to help students to analyze, understand, and interpret large amounts of data, such as text documents or social media posts.
-This can be particularly useful for research projects or data analysis assignments e.g., scientific experiments and marketing research. - C. Language translation: AI/NLP tools can be used to translate texts or documents into different languages, which can be helpful for students who are learning a new language or for students who are studying texts written in a different language. - D. Writing assistance: AI/NLP tools can provide grammar and spelling corrections, as well as suggest alternative word choices and sentence structure, to help students improve their writing skills. - E. Accessibility: AI/NLP tools can be used to help students with disabilities access and understand written materials.
-For example, text to speech software can help students with specific learning disabilities or visual impairments to read texts, and AI powered translation tools can help students with hearing impairments understand spoken language.
+This can be particularly useful for research projects or data analysis assignments e.g., scientific experiments and marketing research.

+- C. Language translation: AI/NLP tools can be used to translate texts or documents into different languages, which can be helpful for students who are learning a new language or for students who are studying texts written in a different language. - D. Writing assistance: AI/NLP tools can provide grammar and spelling corrections, as well as suggest alternative word choices and sentence structure, to help students improve their writing skills. - E. Accessibility: AI/NLP tools can be used to help students with disabilities access and understand written materials.

+For example, text to speech software can help students with specific learning disabilities or visual impairments to read texts and AI powered translation tools can help students with hearing impairments understand spoken language.

 As outlined above, under appropriate circumstances, AI/NLP tools can be effectively used as a supplement to and not a replacement for traditional learning methods.
-Consequently, with prior teacher permission/consent, students can use AI/NLP tools to help them better understand and analyze information and/or access course materials.
+Consequently, with prior teacher permission/consent, students can use such resources to help them better understand and analyze information and/or access course materials.
 If a student has any questions about whether they are permitted to use AI/NLP tools for a specific class assignment, they should ask their teacher.

-Users who disregard this policy and its accompanying guidelines may have their use privileges suspended or revoked, and disciplinary action taken against them.
+Users who disregard this policy and its accompanying guidelines may have their use privileges suspended or revoked and disciplinary action taken against them.
 Users are personally responsible and liable, both civilly and criminally, for uses of District Information & Technology Resources that are not authorized by this policy and its accompanying guidelines.

-The Board designates the Superintendent and Technology Supervisors as the administrator(s) responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to staff members' use of District Information & Technology Resources.
+The Board designates the Superintendent and Technology Supervisors as the administrator(s) responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to students' use of District Information & Technology Resources.